Do you tip hotel housekeepers?

 Surely we can all do better.

-One could make a study of what it means to work as a hotel housekeeper, even taking a turn doing so, as social critic Barbara Ehrenreich did in her book, Nickle and Dimed.
+One could make a study of what it means to work as a hotel housekeeper, even taking a turn doing so, as the late social critic Barbara Ehrenreich did in her book, Nickle and Dimed.

 It doesn’t take a cultivated literary imagination to recognize that hotel housekeepers have a tough job in the best of circumstances.
 All too often, they face demanding guests on the one hand, heedless supervisors on the other.